- Pain in the heel often to the point of not being able to put weight on the heel

-Braces and Support For Lower Leg, and Ankle
+Braces and Support For Soleus Lower Leg, and Ankle Injury and Pain

-I recommend the Tiger Tail 18″ Roller to use on both upper and lower leg muscles to help relieve tension and pain.
+I recommend the The Tiger Tail 18" Roller to use on both upper and lower leg muscles to help relieve tension and pain.
 I like the Tiger Tail for its ease of use and because it does not strain the wrists and hands.
-You do not have to contort into different positions or get on the floor or up against the wall to use this foam roller, simply roll it up or down the muscle.
-The 18″ is a good size to use on leg muscles as well as other muscles.
+You do not have to contort into uncomfortable positions, get on the floor or up against the wall to use this foam roller, simply roll it up or down the muscle.
+The 18" is a good size to use on leg muscles as well as other muscles of the body.
 The Tiger Tail is also recommended by physical therapists, athletic trainers and doctors for self-treatment of muscles in between appointments.
 It works well on the soleus muscle to relieve tightness and pain in the calf.
 Start the roller at the bottom of the back of the lower leg and roll up toward the back of the knee.
 (Do not use on the area behind the knee!)
 Be sure to work the full muscle, going up the middle of the leg as well as the sides.
 Start off light, with just a few strokes, stop and wait a few hours to see how the muscle and soft tissue react.
-Ove rolling can make the soreness worse.
+Over doing rolling can make the pain and soreness worse.